Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 Research in the direction of energy-saving hardware and software mechanisms focuses on models and algorithms for dynamic voltage and frequency scaling (DVFS) and dynamic concurrency throttling (DCT)~\cite{10.1109/TPDS.2012.95}.
-With frequency scaling not only the computational performance of a core changes, but as a side effect also cache and memory bandwidth can be influenced~\cite{hager:cpe13,schoene-2012}.
+Frequency scaling changes the computational performance of a core, but it can also influence cache and memory bandwidth~\cite{hager:cpe13,schoene-2012}.
 Any realistic modeling effort must take these effects into account.
-The ECM model \cite{ppam09,hager:cpe13} is a refinement of the roof\/line model and allows a more accurate prediction of the intra-chip scaling properties of a parallel code.
-In \cite{hager:cpe13} we have used it to model a specific variant of an LBM solver.
+The ECM model \cite{hager:cpe13} is a refinement of the roof\/line model and allows a more accurate prediction of the single-core performance and the intra-chip scaling properties of a parallel code.
+In \cite{hager:cpe13} we have used it to model a specific LBM benchmark kernel.
 Together with a simple power model derived for the Sandy Bridge chip we were able to explain the performance saturation and energy to solution characteristics of this solver.
-The analysis in this paper goes much deeper, and considers a more advanced propagation method.
+The analysis in this paper goes much deeper, and considers a more advanced propagation method as well as the full-scale simulation code.
 It also extends beyond the single chip to fathom the energy and performance properties of the solver in distributed-memory parallel runs on up to 128 nodes.

-With energy efficiency moving into the focus of HPC research, modeling the power dissipation of chips has received much attention in recent years.
+Modeling the power dissipation of chips has received much attention in recent years.
 A power model similar to the one used in this paper has been introduced in \cite{choi:2012}.
 It concentrates, however, on microscopic quantities such as the energy cost for transferring data or for performing floating-point operations, and does not address multi-core issues.
 It would be interesting to reconcile both models for a more holistic view on chip power, but this is left for future work.